lijamez/movie-countdown/README.md

 ### Dynamic Media info
 Automatically updates the backdrop based on the movie or TV show name. ([TMDb](https://www.themoviedb.org) API key required)
 ### YouTube Video Embedding
-Instantly embed a YouTube video on the countdown page by pasting the YouTube video ID into the page.
+Instantly embed a YouTube video on the countdown page by pasting a link to a YouTube video into the page.

 ## How to Run
 1. Install [NodeJS](https://nodejs.org)